The Interesting Geology of Bend, Oregon (Richardson’s Rock Ranch & Newberry National Volcanic Monument)

 Thundereggs are like geodes, except they’re filled with minerals like agate, jasper, and opal.
 They form within layers of volcanic ash.

-I dug for mine at Richardson’s Rock Ranch, which was about an hour outside Bend.
+I dug for mine at Richardson’s Rock Ranch, which is about an hour outside Bend.

 To get them out of the ground, I used a sledgehammer, a rock chisel with thumb guard, and a plastic brush to remove debris.

-I dug in three beds at Richardson’s Rock Ranch (including the Priday Agate Beds), and found thundereggs filled with banded agate, plume agate, and common opal.
+I dug in three beds at Richardson’s (including the Priday Agate Beds), and found thundereggs filled with banded agate, plume agate, and common opal.

 While I waited for my thundereggs to be cut, I wandered around and found a nest of barn swallows under a porch roof.